-We want your child to benefit from being in the best learning environment — a place that truly supports their unique growth and wellbeing.
-That’s why we work hard to maintain our designated Child Care Subsidy status.
+We want your child to benefit from being in the best learning environment — a place that genuinely supports their unique growth and wellbeing.
+That is why we work hard to maintain our designated Child Care Subsidy status.

-The Child Care Subsidy (CCS) is the government program that from 1 July 2018 helps parents and families with out-of-pocket child care costs.
+The Child Care Subsidy (CCS) is the government program that helps parents and families with out-of-pocket child care costs.
 It offers fee assistance that can make a difference to you and ensures that quality child care is accessible to all families.

 This subsidy is income and activity tested and is paid directly to your child care centre to reduce the fees you pay.